-Anomalies of the great arteries
+Variations of the great arteries

-Patent ductus arteriosus.
+- ▶ Coarctation of the aorta the aortic arch or descending aorta has an abnormal narrowing (stenosis), that produces an obstruction to blood flow to the inferior part of the body. - Double arch of the aorta forms a vascular ring around the oesophagus and trachea.
+A trachea that is compressed enough to affect breathing require surgical treatment. - Patent ductus arteriosus.
 The ductus arteriosus, a blood passageway that normally closes after birth, fails to close properly (it is a communication between the pulmonary trunk and the aortic arch).